AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/discover.md

 >title="Overlapping identities percentage"
 >abstract="The percentage of profiles overlapping between your and your collaborator's selected audience."

 Use the compare audiences card to get rich information about the overlap between your and your collaborator's audiences.
-Select to compare:
+You can select to compare any of the following combinations:

 * One of your audiences against one of your collaborator's audiences
 * One of your audiences against all of your collaborator's audiences